 In this way, the core and option subjects ensure that breadth and balance are maintained and that students have the requisite knowledge and experience for the IB Diploma Programme.

 The Enrichment & Flow strand provides students with the time and space to consolidate, expand or develop skills and subjects beyond the bounds of the standard curriculum.
-See Enrichment & Flow on page 36-37 for more detail.
+See Enrichment & Flow below for more detail.